piotrrus/angular-forms/README.md

 A most common mistakes while creating Angular apps is:
 - Lack of component inheritance - we repeat the code.
 - Error field messages in html part of component is a usual string.
-- Forms are placed into component
+- Forms are separated classes, embedded into form component.

 ## Lack of component inheritance
 Usual components has a lot repeated code.
 It's common.